Which type of accounting is primarily concerned with providing in... | Study Prep in Pearson+

 1

-Learn that Managerial Accounting also involves motivating employees through incentives, such as performance-based bonuses or rewards, which are tied to achieving organizational goals.
+Recall that Managerial accounting is designed to provide information to managers within the organization to make strategic decisions, such as cost control, budgeting, and performance evaluation, all of which contribute to maximizing equity.

-Compare the other options: Tax Accounting deals with compliance and preparation of tax returns, and Governmental Accounting focuses on accounting for public sector entities and ensuring accountability in government operations.
+Compare Managerial accounting with the other options: Financial accounting is primarily for external reporting, Tax accounting focuses on tax compliance, and Governmental accounting is for public entities, none of which directly aim to maximize equity for a for-profit business.

-Conclude that the correct answer is Managerial Accounting, as it aligns with the description of providing information to internal users and motivating employees through incentives.
+Conclude that Managerial accounting is the correct answer because it aligns with the goal of providing information to help a for-profit business maximize equity.

 Watch next